foliojs/pdfkit/README.md

 If you'd like to see how it was generated, check out the README in the [docs](https://github.com/devongovett/pdfkit/tree/master/docs) folder.

+You can also try out an interactive in-browser demo of PDFKit [here](http://pdfkit.org/demo/browser.html).

 ## Installation

 Installation uses the [npm](http://npmjs.org/) package manager.
 Just type the following command after installing npm.